The key focus of my Ph.D. thesis is on developing novel AI/ML and optimization techniques for process systems. Specifically, I work on:

 Suryateja Ravutla, and Fani Boukouvala, "Integrating Hybrid Modeling and Multifidelity Approaches for Data-Driven Process Model Discovery."
 LAPSE, Systems and Control Transactions (2024), Volume 3: pg 351 - 358

 Yuya Takakura, Suryateja Ravutla, Kim Jinsu, Keisuke Ikeda, Hiroshi Kajiro, Tomoyuki Yajima, Junpei Fujiki, Fani Boukouvala, Matthew Realff, Yoshiaki Kawajiri, "Surrogate model optimization of vacuum pressure swing adsorption using a flexible metal organic framework with hysteretic sigmoidal isotherms."
-International Journal of Greenhouse Gas Control, accepted.
+International Journal of Greenhouse Gas Control 2024, 138, p.104260.

 Kim, Sun Hye, Héctor Octavio Rubiera Landa, Suryateja Ravutla, Matthew J. Realff, and Fani Boukouvala, "Data-driven simultaneous process optimization and adsorbent selection for vacuum pressure swing adsorption."
 Chemical Engineering Research and Design 188 (2022): 1013-1028